 We are almost a month into our schooling and he still grabs it every morning when Jovie heads to the table for her handwriting.
 And the best part is that he is learning as well!

-The Learning Folder
+The Preschool Learning Folder

-The folder is organized with the easiest pages toward the beginning and then progressing to the back with more challenging topics like money and time.
+Like I said before, the variety in this folder covers varying levels of preschool abilities.
+As you progress through, you will find that the folder is organized with the easiest pages toward the beginning and then progressing to the back with more challenging topics like money and time.